 Our family of 6 (3 adults and 3 teenagers aged14, 15, and 17 years old) visited Petra twice.
 First, we did Petra by night and the next morning, we visited Petra by day.
 It was a quick visit; however, we had one week to explore Jordan and I had a long list of sites and experiences that I really wanted to have during that week.
 After much consideration, I decided that this would have to be enough time.

 Was it?
-That question is answered in another article Petra Jordan: Is A Half Day Enough?
+That question is answered in another article Petra Jordan: Why A Half Day Is Enough.
 For now, I want to discuss our time in Petra by night.

 Where We Stayed

 We arrived in Wadi Musa, the town where Petra is located, around mid afternoon before Petra by night and checked in to our hotel, The Old Village Resort.
 The hotel is exquisitely situated.
 It is perched above Wadi Musa, looking over the Shahara Mountains, and around 1.9 km away from the entrance to Petra.
 It is not walking distance.
 However, that is far from being a negative.
 The town was very busy with narrow windy and busy roads that were built prior to the modern demands on the town.
 I liked being away from the hustle and bustle of it.
 The hotel will also provide shuttles to the Petra Visitor Centre, the entrance to Petra.

 The hotel also has an interesting history.
 The site was originally settled by a local tribe in the late 1800s.
 The villagers used the abundant stones that they found to build their houses and establish a village.
 Over the years the village expanded and the surrounding land was terraced and planted with many fruit and olive trees.
 As Wadi Musa developed and expanded, the villagers moved into the town, finally abandoning the site in 1975.
 Before the site was developed into a hotel, they excavated the grounds and found many artifacts that show that the area was consistently inhabited since 1st century BC.